crufters/actio/README.md

-# Accio
+# Actio

-Accio is a lightweight framework written by a microservices veteran that is simple enough to modify it to your needs.
+Actio is a lightweight framework written by a microservices veteran that is simple enough to modify it to your needs.
 Don't get overwhelmed by heavy tooling, services based architecture can be simpler than you think!

 Goals: